OfficeDev/office-js-docs-pr/reference/shared/officeui.md

 #### Comments
 1. Dialogs will not create modal windows
+2. The initial url of the dialog and any page using the messageParent API must be on the same domain as the parent.
-2. An Office add-in may have 1 dialog open at any time
+3. An Office add-in may have 1 dialog open at any time
 3. Every dialog may be moved and resized
 4. Every dialog opens centered on the screen
 5. Dialogs appear on top of the app and one another in order of being created